Max Planck Society: Organization

 The Max Planck Society is formally an eingetragener Verein, a registered association with the institute directors as scientific members having equal voting rights.
 The society has its registered seat in Berlin, while the administrative headquarters are located in Munich.
-Since June 2014, materials scientist Martin Stratmann has been the President of the Max Planck Society.
+Since June 2023, chemist and molecular biologist Patrick Cramer has been the President of the Max Planck Society.

 Funding is provided predominantly from federal and state sources, but also from research and license fees and donations.
 One of the larger donations was the castle Schloss Ringberg near Kreuth in Bavaria, which was pledged by Luitpold Emanuel in Bayern (Duke in Bavaria).
 It passed to the Society after the duke died in 1973, and is now used for conferences.

 Max Planck Institutes and research groups

 The Max Planck Society consists of over 80 research institutes.
 In addition, the society funds a number of Max Planck Research Groups (MPRG) and International Max Planck Research Schools (IMPRS).
 The purpose of establishing independent research groups at various universities is to strengthen the required networking between universities and institutes of the Max Planck Society.

 The research units are primarily located across Europe with a few in South Korea and the U.S. In 2007, the Society established its first non-European centre, with an institute on the Jupiter campus of Florida Atlantic University focusing on neuroscience.

-The Max Planck Institutes operate independently from, though in close cooperation with, the universities, and focus on innovative research which does not fit into the university structure due to their interdisciplinary or transdisciplinary nature or which require resources that cannot be met by the state universities.
+The Max Planck Institutes operate independently from, though in close cooperation with, the universities, and focus on innovative research that does not fit into the university structure due to its interdisciplinary or transdisciplinary nature or that require resources that cannot be met by the state universities.

 Internally, Max Planck Institutes are organized into research departments headed by directors such that each MPI has several directors, a position roughly comparable to anything from full professor to department head at a university.
 Other core members include Junior and Senior Research Fellows.

 In addition, there are several associated institutes:

 Max Planck Society also has a collaborative center with Princeton University—Max Planck Princeton Research Center for Plasma Physics—located in Princeton, New Jersey, in the U.S. The latest Max Planck Research Center has been established at Harvard University in 2016 as the Max Planck Harvard Research Center for the Archaeoscience of the Ancient Mediterranean.